The 16 Best Things to Do in Naples in 2025

 Naples Underground (Napoli Sotterranea)

 Under Naples, this system of aqueducts, tunnels, and air-raid shelters demonstrates more than two millennia of urbanization and engineering.
 Ancient Greek foundations, Roman reservoirs, and WWII history are all highlighted during tours.
-The underground city enhances understanding of Naples’ resilience and layered construction.
+The underground city enhances the underground of Naples and its layered construction.

 Royal Palace of Naples